Young Empires: Wake All My Youth

 After two years as an unsigned band, Young Empires chose to sign a deal with Pirates Blend Records.

 Their debut EP, Wake All My Youth, was released in Canada on January 31, 2012, and internationally on February 21, 2012.
 The EP contained seven tracks and was released on Pirates Blend with mix production by Al-P of MSTRKRFT and Burke Reid.

 "Choosing to release Wake All My Youth with Pirates Blend has offered us the best of both worlds.
 On the one hand we're totally independent and make all of our own decisions; yet, we're immersed in one of the strongest communities in Canadian music," said Robert Aaron Ellingson.

 The Gates and later career

 In 2015, under the Pirates Blend label, Young Empires released their first and only album The Gates.

-In November 2023 the band announced the passing of founding member and bass guitarist Jacob “Jake” Palahnuk (born 25 January 1984 – died 28 November 2023) due to a heart-related issue.
+On December 1, 2022, the band officially disbanded after 6 years of hiatus.
+In December 2023, the band announced the death of Palahnuk on November 28, 2023 due to a "heart-related issue".